 Greensboro DWLR – License Revocation Lawyers

-You may not know how important your driver’s license is until you potentially are in danger of losing it.
+You may not know your driver’s license’s importance until you are potentially in danger of losing it.

 At the Law Firm of Schlosser & Pritchett in Greensboro, our traffic and DUI/DWI clients’ freedom of movement is important to us—not just as customers for our firm, but as productive members of society who must be mobile in order to fulfill constructive responsibilities to themselves, their employers, and their families.